 I found Carpenter to be overly sympathetic in his characterization of FDA epidemiologist David Graham, who appears to harbor an idée fixe about the supposed dangers of many widely prescribed and FDA-approved medicines.
 FDA managers permit Graham to publicly contradict agency policy (and the consensus of the extragovernmental medical community), presumably because he is regarded by some members of Congress and their staffs as a whistleblower.
 Talk about compromising the agency’s reputation.

 Finally, Carpenter observes that in constructing this magnum opus he has “incorporated methods and insights from many disciplines—history, pharmacology, political science, law, medicine, public health, mathematical finance and economics, sociology, mathematical statistics, and anthropology.
 To be frank, I have mastered none of the trades, and this book represents a highly imperfect combination of research methods.”
 He is correct, and in the end he will please few practitioners from any one discipline.
 Carpenter’s polymathic approach added more weight than insight to his 800-page tome.

-Henry I. Miller (email@example.com), a physician and molecular biologist, is a fellow at Stanford University’s Hoover Institution and at the Competitive Enterprise Institute.
+Henry I. Miller ([email protected]stanford.edu), a physician and molecular biologist, is a fellow at Stanford University’s Hoover Institution and at the Competitive Enterprise Institute.
 He was formerly a reviewer, manager, and office director at the FDA.